scikit-hep/scikit-hep.github.io/pages/developers/style.md

 ## PyGrep hooks (extra)

-This is a [collection of pre-commit extra hooks](https://github.com/pre-commit/pygrep-hooks) repository that protects against some common, easy to detect mistakes.
-You can pick and choose the hooks you want from the repo, here are some common ones:
+This is a repository with a [collection of pre-commit extra hooks](https://github.com/pre-commit/pygrep-hooks) that protect against some common, easy to detect, mistakes.
+You can pick and choose the hooks you want from the repo; here are some common ones:

 ```yaml
 - repo: https://github.com/pre-commit/pygrep-hooks